 While I might not be an outspoken advocate like many of the social justice warriors, I think it would be irresponsible if I didn’t align my own critical eye with theirs.
 That is to say, I should hold the artists I encounter to a higher standard.
 And I should hold myself to a higher standard as well.

 What better way to start than with writing an article on a sexist movie trope that I’ve rarely seen discussed.
-It’s one that has bothered me for a long time, and really popped up on radar after watching Sarkeesian’s work.
+It’s one that has bothered me for a long time and really popped up on the radar after watching Sarkeesian’s work.
 I call it “The Slap”.

 Let’s just get it out of the way: there’s nothing more damaging in the portrayal in the trope than the worrisome implication that women are incapable of controlling their emotions and must resort to a physical outburst to get a point across.

 Like the Damsel in Distress trope, The Slap has a long history in storytelling.
-Just like the former, The Slap is archaic and over done.
+Just like the former, The Slap is archaic and overdone.
 Forget the sexism, it should go for just being a cliche.
 But many will justify its use for precisely these reasons.
 It’s just a thing that these movies have.
-Or they’ll use the real life scenario, the argument being that some women do slap men during an argument.
+Or they’ll use the real-life scenario, the argument being that some women do slap men during an argument.
 Or better yet they’ll make the more naive claim that the trope makes sense in regards to the character.
 Yes, maybe a women character would slap a man.
-But just because she would doesn’t mean she should.
+But just because she would don’t mean she should.
 Because while a filmmaker must stay true to the characters, they must also be considerate of the message they’re sending.